OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ```
 Train on 45000 samples, validate on 5000 samples
 ```

+#### The TensorFlow playground does a lot of things for you
+Behind the scene, the TensorFlow playground does many things for you.
+It does not only iterate through the possible values of all the parameters, it is also finding their best combination, where the loss is the smallest, and this in an optimized fashion.

+The curves displayed at the top-right corner of the playground page reflect those values.
+This will explain several of the statements we will need to use when taking a programmatic approach to the problem (Python, or Colab Notebooks).

 ## Training a TensorFlow model
 Back to the Car Insurance Company example.
 Let's now see some code...